lblod/app-organization-portal/README.md

 This service maintains OP's OVO numbers in sync together with [Wegwijs](https://wegwijs.vlaanderen.be/#/organisations), which is the official source of OVO numbers.

-It gets triggered when a KBO is updated in OP as well as on a regular basis via a cron job to ensure our dataset is in sync with theirs.
+It gets triggered when a KBO is added or updated in OP, as well as on a regular basis via a cron job to ensure our dataset is in sync with theirs.

+*Note: Wegwijs currently (03/10/2023) don't have all the KBOs added in their database.
+For this reason, the behaviour we follow when we can't find a match on a KBO between OP and them is to leave the OVO number of OP untouched if it exists.*

 <p align="right">(<a href="#readme-top">back to top</a>)</p>